alexrudy/postalicious/readme.txt

 == Version History ==

+= Version 2.5rc2 =

+* Switched to SimplePie Core instead of including a copy of SimplePie.

 = Version 2.5rc1 =

 * Got rid of the rss.php file, updating it every time a new version of WordPress was released was not very user-friendly.